D4ykoo/reiseplatform-case-m2/checkout/backend/docker/README.md

 # Run the checkout backend
 ### Configuration
-In the environment section of the corresponding compose files.
+In the environment section of the corresponding docker-compose<-xx>.yml files.
 The kafka topic creation can be set in the kafka compose file e. g. `--topic=checkout` in the command section of the generator service.

-### 1. Kafka if not already set up
+### 1. Kafka, if not already set up
 ```bash
 docker compose -f docker-compose-kafka.yml up -d
 ```